jesseeproductions/coupon-creator/readme.txt

 Create coupons to display on your site by using a shortcode.

 == Description ==

+> <strong>Support on WordPress.org</strong> is for troubleshooting bugs and related issues.
+The forums are monitored and replied to within a weeks time.
+>
+> If you are looking for more in-depth and responsive support please check out <a href="http://couponcreatorplugin.com/" target="_blank" title="[new window]">Coupon Creator Pro</a>.

 Create your own coupon with the Coupon Creator for WordPress or upload an image of a coupon instead.